windows-server-2003/ThirdTube/README.md

 ## Features

- - 360p Video Playback
+ - Video Playback up to 360p
    480p might be possible and could be considered in the future development
  - Livestreams and premiere videos support
  - Searching
  - Video suggestion
  - Comments
+ - Captions
+ - Local watch history and channel subscription
  - No ads
    As this app web-scrapes YouTube, it's more like "Ads are not implemented" rather than "We have ad-blocking functionality".
    Of course, I will never "implement" it :)

 ## Controls

-Currently, most of the controls are done by touching.
-You can always use B button to go back to the previous scene.
+ - B button : go back to the previous scene
-Using the hamburger menu at the right bottom, you can jump to the Search, Settings, or About scene or exit the app.
+ - D-pad up/down : scroll
+ - In video player
+    - Arrow left/right : 10 s seek

 ## Requirments
 A New 3DS (including a new 2DS) with [Luma3DS](https://github.com/LumaTeam/Luma3DS) installed and [DSP1](https://github.com/zoogie/DSP1) run.
 I haven't tested the minimum system version, but at least 8.1.0-0 is needed.

-## Known issues

- - Long comments are cut
-   This is intentionally done for a performance reason and probably fixable by, for example, folding the comments by default.

 ### Issues that won't be fixed